Want to see a little robusta vs arabica action? Well, in this post we dive into robusta coffee, what it is, and how it differs from arabica.

 - Is younger.
 Robusta was “discovered” around 100 years after arabica, making it younger on the world market.

 - Leaves are larger.
 The leaves of the robusta coffee plant are larger than those of the arabica plant.

-- Is grown in eastern hemisphere.
+- Is grown in the eastern hemisphere.
 Robusta is grown mainly in the eastern hemisphere, whereas arabica is mainly grown in South America.

 Robusta Coffee Brands